Atari Falcon custom chips decap initiative

 01.04.2025

-High rez picture of the top metal layer have been received.
+High rez picture of the top metal layer received.
 It is not really possible to read the logic yet.
 But there is something interesting.
 There are four regular areas located at the four corners.
 These most likely are RAM, or conceivable, one might be ROM.